PM2.5 and PM10 Particles and Their Impact on Health

 Short-Term Effects of Particulate Matter

-• Asthma Exacerbation: increased frequency and severity of attacks.
+• Asthma exacerbation: increased frequency and severity of attacks.

-Long-Term Effects of Particulate Matter on Health
+Long-Term Health Effects of Particulate Matter

-• Respiratory Diseases: chronic bronchitis, emphysema, and asthma.
+• Respiratory diseases: chronic bronchitis, emphysema, asthma.

 At-Risk Groups